jekyll/minima/about.md

 This blog aim's to provide some articles on my passion that will be written in English and French.

+I'm also deeply active in a French Machine Learning community: Machine Learnia.

 If you have any questions or you would like to connect with me don't hesitate to reach me at:

 adelmoumen.pro[at]gmail.com Or on [Linkedin](https://www.linkedin.com/in/adel-moumen-514b6a1ba/)/[Twitter](https://twitter.com/frhumanlearning)